Skip to main content

 Where to Get Catheter Supplies Through Insurance

 Now that you know a few of the top catheter supplies for people with spinal cord injuries, you may be wondering where to get them.
-180 Medical has specialized in catheter supplies since our very beginning when Todd Brown founded our company after he sustained a spinal cord injury in a motocross accident.
-That means our trained specialists have years of experience in helping our customers find the right catheter for their needs.
+180 Medical has specialized in catheter supplies since the very beginning when Todd Brown founded our company after he sustained a spinal cord injury in a motocross accident.
+That means our trained specialists have years of experience helping our customers find the right catheter for their needs.

 We’re ready to help you customize an order that works best for you.
 Contact our specialists today!